FREE TRIAL UPGRADE!

 • Workers who are exposed to lead may suffer neurological effects, gastrointestinal effects, anemia, and kidney disease.

 Workers are exposed to lead as a result of the production, use, maintenance, recycling, and disposal of lead material and products.
-Lead exposure occurs in most industry sectors including construction, manufacturing, wholesale trade, transportation, remediation and even recreation.
+Lead exposure occurs in many industry sectors such as construction, manufacturing, wholesale trade, transportation, and remediation.

 Lead enters the body primarily through inhalation and ingestion.
-Adults are mainly exposed by breathing in lead-containing dust and fumes at work, or from hobbies that involve lead.
+Employees are mainly exposed by breathing in lead-containing dust and fumes at work.
 Lead passes through the lungs into the blood where it can harm many of the body’s organ systems.
-While inorganic lead does not readily enter the body through the skin, it can enter the body through accidental ingestion (eating, drinking, and smoking) via contaminated hands, clothing, and surfaces.
-Workers may develop a variety of ailments, such as neurological effects, gastrointestinal effects, anemia, and kidney disease.
+While inorganic lead does not readily enter the body through the skin, it might accidentally be ingested when eating, drinking, or smoking with contaminated hands or on contaminated surfaces.
+Lead-exposed employees may suffer ailments like neurological effects, gastrointestinal effects, anemia, and kidney disease.